johanaspegren/kiri/README.md

 A small, perceptive robotic creature with curiosity, presence-awareness, and expressive motion.

-KIRI is a tiny kinetic creature that wakes up, looks around, recognizes familiar faces, greets returning humans, reacts with subtle gestures, and can chat using an LLM.
+KIRI, think of a tiny kinetic creature that wakes up, looks around, recognizes familiar faces, greets returning humans, reacts with subtle gestures, and can chat using an LLM.
-It is designed to feel alive — not humanoid, not cartoonish — but like a small intelligent animal or house spirit.
+Designed to feel alive — not humanoid, not cartoonish — but like a small intelligent animal or house spirit.

 **KIRI is powered by KIRI Core**, a modular framework for interactive robotic intelligence.